awuehler/juke.lute/my.tools/README.md

   - Websites like Free MIDI, MIDI 101, Bit MIDI, Supreme MIDI, MIDI World, and others offer a variety of content beyond music melodies
     - Locating one or more favorite melodies is left as an exercise for the reader to explore further

-  - Please note that the same problems exist for any curated lists of MIDI websites as with ABC websites
+  - Please note that there are hundreds of MIDI websites (large, small, active, old, free, subscription, & so on) and can be found via search engine filters

     - **So...** Be Patient, Carry On, And Try Try Again
     - **And...** Don't forget, use the Internet "WayBack Machine"

-  - From the above toolbox, the **Maestro** application is used to convert MIDI to ABC format (i.e. this is the "tune" not "compose" step mentioned previously)
+  - From the above toolbox, the **Maestro** application (for example) is used to convert MIDI to ABC format (i.e. this is the "tune" not "compose" step mentioned previously)

 ### AUDIO